SeisSol/SeisSol/postprocessing/science/GroundMotionParametersMaps/README.md

 # Description

 This folder contains scripts to compute Ground motions parameters (e.g. PGA, PGV, PGD, SA(T)) from a SeisSol surface output file.

 # Prerequisites

 The main script (ComputeGroundMotionParametersFromSurfaceOutput_Hybrid.py) requires gmpe-smtk.
+The latest gmpe-smtk depends on openquake, but some older versions do not require this dependency.
+Therefore, one can choose to either install the deprecated gmpe-smtk without openquake, or the latest gmpe-smtk with openquake.

+## Installing a deprecated gmpe-smtk
-No installation is needed, the repository only needs to be cloned:
+In this case, no installation is needed, the repository only needs to be cloned:

 ```
 git clone https://github.com/GEMScienceTools/gmpe-smtk